 Strategy: Environment Hardening

-Run your code using the lowest privileges that are required to accomplish the necessary tasks [R.250.2].
+Run your code using the lowest privileges that are required to accomplish the necessary tasks [REF-76].
 If possible, create isolated accounts with limited privileges that are only used for a single task.
 That way, a successful attack will not immediately give the attacker access to the rest of the software or its environment.
 For example, database applications rarely need to run as the database administrator, especially in day-to-day operations.

 Phase: Architecture and Design

 Identify the functionality that requires additional privileges, such as access to privileged operating system resources.
-Wrap and centralize this functionality if possible, and isolate the privileged code as much as possible from other code [R.250.2].
+Wrap and centralize this functionality if possible, and isolate the privileged code as much as possible from other code [REF-76].
 Raise privileges as late as possible, and drop them as soon as possible to avoid CWE-271.
 Avoid weaknesses such as CWE-288 and CWE-420 by protecting all possible communication channels that could interact with the privileged code, such as a secondary socket that is only intended to be accessed by administrators.

 Phase: Implementation

-be exposed to the user and reject anything that does not fit your strict
+Perform extensive input validation for any privileged code that must be exposed to the user and reject anything that does not fit your strict requirements.

 Phase: Implementation